alinnman/celestial-navigation/CONTRIBUTING.md

 (Mainly for the notebooks)<br/>
 *Working on this right now*
 1. More elaborate sextant calibration code.
+1. Possibly start using ISO 6709 strings for angle parameters.

 But the design goal is **portability and a small footprint**, with no dependency on an internet connection.